collectivecardgame/library/docs/rules-new-cards.md

 1. No cards which mention someone else’s intellectual property, for example a "batman" card.
 2. No clever use of the art editor to visually represent someone else’s intellectual property.
 3. No cards which are too close to a card from another game, for example a card with the exact same name and effect (or suspiciously similar name + effect, or a "parody")
-4. We’re a very small team and not going to take any chances with this.
+4. This is a grey area and there is no clear line like many copyright issues, but we’re a very small team and not going to take any chances with this.

 ### 2. No 'inappropriate content'